Check out v4 of the Fauna CLI

 UDFs are scoped to a single database.
 A child database can’t access its parent database’s UDFs.

 You can copy and deploy UDFs across databases using FSL and a CI/CD pipeline.
-See Manage schemas with a CI/CD pipeline.
+See Manage schema with a CI/CD pipeline.

 Security and privileges